 Role of the cholinergic system in the prefrontal cortex

-- The filtering of irrelevant stimuli.
+- Filtering of irrelevant stimuli.

-- The perceptual amplification of low-contrast signals.
+- Perceptual amplification of low-contrast signals.

-- The inhibition of distractions and cognitive perseveration.
+- Inhibition of distractions and cognitive perseveration.

-Structural and functional changes inducí by choline
+Structural and functional changes induced by choline

 Prenatal choline modifies brain architecture by: